Cloud-based education platforms have revolutionized the way teachers communicate with students in the classroom,

 School email not letting you log in?
 If you are a teacher, you don’t have 45 minutes to experiment with solutions- you’ll send the email from your personal email address and move on.
 Desktop computer bugging out?
 You’ll bring a laptop from home.
 You’d prefer to use the school phone system if it’s available, but if it’s not, you’ll text or call from your personal cell phone in a heartbeat.
 When technology fails you, having to go around can lead to frustration, scattered conversations, missed messages, lost time, an unprofessional image, personal exposure and, of course, a lack of communication.

-Educators know how to march through challenging situations, and this is exactly why teachers deserve communication tools that work like magic and are easy to use.
+Educators know how to march through challenging situations, and this is exactly why teachers and administrators deserve communication tools that work like magic and are easy to use.
 A good communication system can be made up of multiple components for different needs, but ideally, one communication platform would meet the needs of teachers, schools, students, and parents, while making documentation effortless, consistent and accessible.

 With a million free communications tools out there, school districts have tried piecing together different options to engage families in student education, and here’s what they found: